 “For example, one universal human need that we see frequently is the need for certainty.
 If a student is asking a question repeatedly, instead of trying to simply put a stop to the badgering, we invite everyone to be curious,” describes Mojave.
 “When we establish that the student is trying to get the need for certainty met, we can help foster an environment where they are learning how to meet their needs in a prosocial way.”

-Focus on Attachment and Relationships
+Prioritizing Attachment and Family Relationships

 Phase work for middle school students is focused on attachments and relationships.
-Many students at Trails struggle in their relationships with others.
+Many children at Trails struggle in their relationships with others.
 New middle school programming helps students repair relationships with families and peers.

 “Part of the attachment-focused work we’re doing with the middle school group is helping train staff to better understand what it means to be a secure base for students,” says Mojave.
 “We are using recent research to approach attachment-related behaviors with curiosity and playfulness, which is developmentally appropriate for pre-teens.
 We are also teaching parents about this too.
-It helps students feel safe in their relationships and allows them to make changes.
+It helps students feel safe in their relationships and allows them to make changes.”

-Increased Parent Communication
+Increased Parent Communication And Involvement

-Another addition to middle school programming is a parent-child phone call during the process.
-With older age groups, many of the students we work with have come to Trails Carolina after getting into a lot of arguments at home and being defiant.
-Compared to younger teens, they may benefit from more space from their parents.
+Compared to younger kids and teens, older students may benefit from more space from their parents.
 Because of this, parents participate in a parallel therapeutic process through parent calls, while communication with their child is limited to letter writing the first few weeks they are there.
-As they begin to repair their relationships, families interact through family workshops towards the end of their stay at Trails Carolina.
+As they begin to repair their relationships, families interact through family workshops and professional counseling services or family therapy sessions towards the end of their stay at Trails Carolina.

 Staff at Trails Carolina are extremely passionate about working with this age group, which is key to the success of our students.

-Accredited Academics
+Accredited Academics To Stay On Track

 Parents of middle school students may worry that their child will fall behind in academics while they are attending wilderness therapy.
 Unlike other wilderness programs where academics are only “in the field”, Trails Carolina believes in the value of a more traditional environment back at base camp.
 Academics are often where students struggle and become frustrated, so significant progress can be made.
 It is also beneficial that students practice in a classroom environment so they are more easily able to adapt to their home classroom after their time at Trails.